A Fun Thailand Bucket List - 30 Must Do Activities

 The Grand Palace is the most famous tourist attraction in Thailand's capital city, Bangkok.
 You cannot plan a three day Bangkok itinerary without including a visit to the beautiful ancient palace on your list.

 The Palace was constructed in 1782 and covers an area of over 200,000 square metres.
 It was previously the Thai king's official residence and housed the government and the Royal Court's administrative seat.

 The Grand Palace's unique architecture, a mixture of Thai and European design elements, is one of the main things to admire while visiting.
 A trip to this ancient palace will additionally offer you an insight into the history of Thailand and its monarchy.

 The palace complex features multiple other attractions, including the Temple of The Emerald Buddha, which is home to an emerald buddha from the 14th century.
 This large and elegant palace should definitely be included on your Thailand bucket list!

-Are you looking to visit The Grand Palace with a tour?
+Visit The Grand Palace with a tour